Spain Digital Nomad Visa Guide (2024)

 Secondly, the city has become a hotspot for startups, freelancers, and digital nomads

-Furthermore, Google will open its third cybersecurity center in Europe in this Andalusian city.
+Furthermore, Google opened its third cybersecurity center in Europe in this Andalusian city.
 Google’s investment is a great signal for any startup or digital nomad to come and live in Malaga.

 Where to work in Malaga

-Santa Cruz de Tenerife — the best hidden gem for digital nomads in Spain
+Santa Cruz de Tenerife — Best for nature lovers

 Population: 204,856